GenogramAI

 The definitive clinical text on genograms, updated with contemporary applications, diverse family structures, and trauma-informed approaches.
 Includes extensive case examples and the standardized symbol system used worldwide.

-Research on integrating genograms into family medicine residency training, demonstrating improved family-centered care competencies among residents.
+Research on integrating genograms into family medicine residency training, demonstrating improved family-centered care competencies and culturally responsive practice among residents.

 Bannerman, C. (1986)